Check us out on our YouTube channel “Figs, Pigs and Feathers”

 But it seems to fit our notion of a lifestyle away from the hustle and bustle of heavy traffic of the big city.

 While we have been clearing and working on our place over ten years, mostly it has been a week or two a couple times a year as we have been able to squeeze in a bit of time and money for the project.
-June of 2015 our city home of two decades was sold and a day later we pulled in with the trucks loaded with everything else we hadn’t already brought in.
+June of 2015 we pulled in loaded with everything we hadn’t already brought in.

-The remaining part of 2015 was getting the additional land cleared we needed to do for getting our new home in place, trenches for water, electric, phone lines, septic lines, septic tank, d-box, drainfield lines etc. There were periods of rain that just slowed things down by weeks at a time, then hot humid heat with high heat index warnings, and a few storms blowing into and out of the area.
-As with any outdoor projects, weather is a factor, and while you can accept that it will impact they when and why you do things, it can still be a bit on the frustrating side for how long it ends up taking to accomplish something that in our minds should only take half that time or less.
+The remaining part of 2015 was getting a bit of additional land cleared we needed to do for getting our new home in place, trenches for water, electric, phone lines, septic lines, septic tank, d-box, drain-field lines etc. As with any outdoor projects, weather is a factor, and while you can accept that it will impact they when and why you do things, it can still be a bit on the frustrating side for how long it ends up taking to accomplish something that in our minds should only take half that time or less.
 And then too, we aren’t as young as we used to be.
-Prayers and the Lord’s blessings kept us on track for where we needed to be.